Saly Sarr

 Saly Sarr (born 14 October 2002) is a Senegalese triple jumper.
-She was 2024 African Champion and represented her country at the 2024 Olympic Games as well as the 2025 World Athletics Championships, in which she placed sixth overall.
+In 2026, she won the inaugural World Ultimate Championship as well as the Diamond League final, and won the bronze medal at the 2026 World Indoor Championships.
+She is the Senegalese national record holder and previously won the 2024 and 2026 African Championships, as well as representing her country at the 2024 Olympic Games and 2025 World Athletics Championships, in which she placed sixth overall.

-Career
+Biography

 She placed in eighth in the triple jump final at the 2021 World Athletics U20 Championships in Nairobi.
 She was an African Championships silver medallist in Mauritius in 2022.
 She was a 2023 Francophone Games winner in Kinshasa in 2023.

 She was an All-African Games bronze medallist in Accra in March 2024.
 She won the triple jump at the World Continental Tour Gold event the Golden Grand Prix in Tokyo on 19 May 2024 with a jump of 14.08 metres.
 She competed in the triple jump at the 2024 Paris Olympics.